Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Recovery of the Galaxy Chemodynamical Properties

-Fig.~\ref{fig:galaxymapchem} shows the mass-weighted age, \mh{} and \alphafe{} maps of the mock MUSE cubes.
-The first row is the true values by calculating the particles' median age, \mh{} and \alphafe{} for each Voronoi bin, which are equivalent to mass-weighted values since each particle is weighted as $1$~\solarmass{}.
-The second row is the results from \ppxf{} with regularization $R=5$.
-The third row is the results from \ppxf{} with $R=R_{max}$.
-The last row shows the residuals of the \ppxf{} results with $R=5$ and the true values.
-The overall distributions of these three parameters obtained by \ppxf{} are very close to the true values.
-This confirms the reliability of using \ppxf{} to measure the weighted chemical compositions.
-Especially, the \alphafe{} map from \ppxf{} with $R=5$ indicates the capability of \ppxf{} to identify \alphafe{}-rich and \alphafe{}-poor populations in the thick and thin disk, respectively, even though only two \alphafe{} bins are available.
-The residuals of \alphafe{} from \ppxf{} with $R=5$ and the true values are flat and no systematic pattern is found.
+Fig.~\ref{fig:galaxymapchem_lw} and Fig.~\ref{fig:galaxymapchem_mw} show the light- and mass-weighted age, \mh{} and \alphafe{} maps of the mock MUSE cubes, respectively.
+The first row is the true values by calculating the median age, \mh{}, and \alphafe{} of \eglx{} particles weighted by luminosity or mass, which are equivalent to light- or mass-weighted values.
+The second and third rows are results from \ppxf{} with \texttt{regul}~$=$~\texttt{regul$_{max}$} and \texttt{regul}~$=5$, respectively.
+We also write the average uncertainty from MC realizations in the top left corner of the third row.
+The last row shows the residuals of the \ppxf{} results with \texttt{regul}~$=5$ and the true values, with the average of absolute residual written in the top left corner.
+For both figures, the overall distributions of these three parameters obtained by \ppxf{} are very close to the true values, and the residuals are within the order of uncertainties on average.
+This confirms the reliability of spectral fitting methods to measure the weighted age and chemical compositions.
+Especially, the \alphafe{} map from \ppxf{} with \texttt{regul}~$=5$ indicates the capability of \ppxf{} to identify distinct \alphafe{}-rich and \alphafe{}-poor populations in the thick and thin disk, respectively, even though only two \alphafe{} bins are available.
+The residuals of \alphafe{} from \ppxf{} with \texttt{regul}~$=5$ and the true values are flat and no systematic pattern is found.